hdriel/titan-assignment/README.md

 ### Environment Variables

-Ensure you have a `.env` file with the following variables:
+Ensure you have a `.env.local` file with the following variables:

 ```bash
 PIXABAY_API_KEY=45640711-3b2c9c3e0dd9ac6e6a5b798be